 This is far from being recognition of the Circassian tragedy of 1864.
 It is also far from what the Circassians deserve; the right of return or at the very least a recognition of that right by Russia and the international community.

 The Circassian Renaissance has only just begun and will hopefully continue.
 We all have a responsibility to uphold our identity and ensure, in spirit, words, and peaceful actions that our past and present are recognized and respected.

-Posted by GPD on February 6, 2014, With 3176 Reads Filed under Asia, Europe, Middle East, Russia, World.
+Posted by GPD on February 6, 2014, With 3181 Reads Filed under Asia, Europe, Middle East, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.